-In this guide we’ll take a look at the best garden clocks for your garden.
+In this guide we’ll take a look at the best garden clocks for the UK market.

 I’ve compared design, accuracy, build quality and cost

 This Ripley Outdoor Wall Clock makes a charming addition to any garden, plus it can be used inside as well as out.
 Its contemporary, modern design is created in brass-look resin which looks great and withstands adverse weather conditions very well.
 It has a 50 cm diameter with a very clear dial and runs off 1 x AA battery (not included).